Want to attend AUArts but don’t quite meet our academic or English requirements? Artstream could be the choice for you.

 Artstream Certificate Program

-The Artstream Certificate Program is designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.
+The Artstream Certificate Program is a university transition program designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.

 - Bridging of specific academic skills to a post-secondary level;

 - Specialized courses to complement the objectives of AUArts Liberal Studies courses; and

 - Reduced course load of AUArts studio and Liberal Studies classes.

 Students successfully completing the Artstream Program will receive a Certificate from Alberta University of the Arts, conferred at convocation, and will be eligible for admission to Alberta University of the Arts’ First Year Studies.
 Students should note, however, that completion of Artstream will not provide them with a high school diploma.
 Rather, AUArts will waive the diploma requirements and high-school course minimum grades - on the basis of the student’s graduation from the Artstream program.
 For students whose first language is not English and who do not otherwise meet the English proficiency requirement for admission to AUArts, successful completion of the Artstream Program will be considered to be the equivalent of at least one year of full-time study at a post-secondary institution where English is the language of instruction.
 This will satisfy the English proficiency requirement necessary for admission to AUArts.